rameshMonika/Migrant-buddy/README.md

 10 labeled queries (7 non-English), 16-chunk corpus, k=3.
 Each query has exactly one
-labeled-relevant chunk, so `recall@3` is always identical to `hit@3`, and `precision@3` is always `hit@3 / 3` (capped at 0.333 even under perfect retrieval) —
-the real signal is MRR and nDCG@3, which are rank-position-sensitive:
+labeled-relevant chunk, so `recall@3` is always identical to `hit@3`, and `precision@3` is always `hit@3 / 3` (capped at 0.333 even under perfect retrieval).
+The real signal here is MRR and nDCG@3, since both are sensitive to rank position rather than just presence in the top 3:

 | Strategy | MRR | Hit@3 | P@3 | Recall@3 | nDCG@3 | Latency |
 |---|---|---|---|---|---|---|